NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-R-LiDAR_derived-data-products.md

 ###Variation 2: Extract CHM values Using a Shapefile

 If your plot boundaries are saved in a shapefile, you can use the code below.
 There are two shapefiles in the folder named "PlotCentroid_Shapefile" within the zip file that you downloaded at the top of this page.
-NOTE: to import a shapefile using the code below, you'll need to have the `maptools` package installed whcih requires the `rgeos` package.
+NOTE: to import a shapefile using the code below, you'll need to have the `maptools` package installed which requires the `rgeos` package.
 Be sure to install them first:

 	#install needed packages
 	`install.packages(rgeos)`